a woman holding her head in distress

 Are You Requesting A “Child Support” Order?

-A child support order is the amount of money a parent must pay monthly to support the child.
-To decide who will pay child support, a judge will look at both parents’ ability to pay child support and the time each parent spends with their child.
+A child support order specifies how much a parent must pay monthly to support the child.
+A judge will consider both parents’ ability to pay and the time each parent spends with their child to decide who will pay child support

 Most of the time, child support is paid to the parent who has the child most of the time, also called the primary custodial parent.